tolnair/Jenkins-Python-test/README.md

-# Teamcity-Python-test
+# Jenkins-Python-test
-Build a CI/CD pipeline to practice TeamCity tool with python scripts.
+Build a CI/CD pipeline to practice Jenkins tool with python scripts.